All Victorians benefit from gender equality. We asked Victorians to have a say on the changes we can make to help achieve it.

 What we heard

 Feedback on the content of the Bill was centred around two main areas – strengthening existing provisions and ensuring clarity and certainty.
-We heard that our stakeholders are in favour of amending the Bill to ensure it is effective in its objective of driving sustainable systemic and structural change on gender equality.
-The in-depth feedback provided by stakeholders is being synthesised and will contribute significantly to the final drafting of the Bill.
+We heard that our stakeholders were in favour of amending the Bill to ensure it is effective in its objective of driving sustainable systemic and structural change on gender equality.
+The in-depth feedback provided by stakeholders has been synthesised and contributed significantly to the final drafting of the Bill, which has now been introduced to Parliament.